HypeCheck

 0 = legit, 10 = all hype

-Real benefit May provide modest nutritional support and digestive enzymes if you don't eat enough vegetables; probiotics may help with gut health if the strain and CFU count are adequate (not disclosed).
+Real benefit May provide basic micronutrients and fiber if you don't eat enough vegetables; probiotics and digestive enzymes may help some people with digestion, though evidence is mixed.

 Consumer advice